-When I read this passage today, the first phrase that ran through my mind is “Paradise Lost.”
-Since I didn’t actually read that book, I can’t tell if it’s an accurate comparison, but on the surface it seems rather appropriate.
+When I read this passage today, the first phrase that ran through my mind was “Paradise Lost.”
+Since I didn’t actually read that book, I can’t tell if it’s an accurate comparison, but on the surface, it seems rather appropriate.

-God’s first couple, Adam and Eve, sinned and was driven from the Garden of Eden … driven from paradise … driven from the Presence of the One they love … driven from the Way to the Tree of Life.
+God’s first couple, Adam and Eve, sinned and were driven from the Garden of Eden . . . driven from Paradise . . . driven from the Presence of the One they loved . . . driven from the Way to the Tree of Life.

 And mankind has been looking for a Way back ever since.

 The Father placed an angel to guard the Way back to the Tree of Life.
-Not just your rank-n-file “angel” but a huge cherubim wielding a bright, flaming sword.
+Not just your rank-and-file “angel,” but a huge cherub wielding a bright, flaming sword.

 The symbolism here should be evident.